 An added bonus for staying at the TownHouse is the newly opened Highline Galleria that allows you to walk from the hotel out onto the rooftop of the Galleria, where you can take in the stunning sights of the city center with an up close look at the spires of the Duomo.

-1 Great Place to Eat: Ratana
+1 Great Place to Eat in Milan with Kids: Ratana

 Chef Cesare Bastisti serves an interesting menu of rustic cuisine from Northern Italy that incorporates modern techniques.
 Must-order items include: breadsticks served in baskets of straw, fried meatballs, and Risotto Milanese.